 While the months of March and April are during the spring- it can still get really cold when compared to other area climates.
 The average maximum temperature during the month of April is 38°f while the average minimum temperature is 20°f.
 These are only averages- so the temperature can certainly be colder or warmer.
 We believe that a person should prepare for temperatures no colder than 10° below 0, or no warmer than 50°f while recreating based on our experience.
 Usually a colder clear morning is the result of high barometric pressure which immediately leads to a warmer sunny day.
 Winter snow storms can also bring in cold temperatures that usually remain the same temperature throughout the day.
 One aspect of weather is wind-chill and snow.
-While a winter storm may not bring in the coldest temperatures- the wind and snow’s moisture can obviously amplify the feeling of coldness.
-Another factor to consider is the temperature at the ski base, versus the temperature at the mountain top.
+While a winter storm may not bring in the coldest temperatures- the wind and snow’s moisture can obviously amplify the feeling of coldness, or wind-chill.
+Another point to consider is the temperature at the ski resort base, versus the temperature at the mountain summit.
 A person dressed for a comfortable temperature at the ski base, might actually be under-dressed for higher mountain trails.

 Preface to Clothing Suggestions